hmcc/spam-classifier/README.md

 I wrote this to consolidate my own learning, and there's plenty more to do!
 For example:

-* lists are used throughout rather than generators/tuples, for simplicity
+* lists are used in many places where tuples/generators probably should be
 * regexes for emails, money etc are not robust (apart from the excellent [URL regex from John Gruber](https://daringfireball.net/2010/07/improved_regex_for_matching_urls)
 * unit test coverage is patchy